 - Outdoor and other large events: 2 weeks prior to the event

-If your event includes any set up (tables, chairs, sound and lighting, etc.), showing a film, dance, serving food, fund-raising or tickets, you will be required to fill out an Event Calendar Form in addition to the room request.
-This form can be found below or on MCSquare or be emailed to you by Conference Services.
-If you event takes place in the Calvin and Janet High Center for Worship and Performing Arts you will also need to complete the High Center Event Form found below.
+If you event takes place in the Calvin and Janet High Center for Worship and Performing Arts you will need to complete the High Center Event Form found below.

-Please note: Your event is NOT approved until you receive a signed, approved copy of the Event Calendar Form.
+Please note: Your event is NOT approved until you receive a signed, approved copy of the High Center Event Form.

 The following support services are coordinated through the Conference Services office: